-Fidelity of Implementation What Who When Monitoring Activity Monitoring Activity Students registered for ACT/SAT/PERT/State Start Date: 09/19 exams for each administration; Curriculum taught once per week in every class.
-Tameka Sapp Reading Coach/Math Advisory End Date: 05/20 taught once per week in every class.
-Frequency: Monthly Effective ness of Implementati ion Monitoring Activity Every student in the school has attempted the ACT/SAT/PERT at least one time; Tameka Sapp Reading Coach/Math Advisory Start Date: 09/19 Assessment testing percentage metric met End Date: 05/20 for Lone Star; Every student has a post- secondary plan; Frequency: Monthly Evaluation of Progres ss towards Goal and Annual Targets What Who When Monitoring Activity Start Date: 09/2019 Utilization of school data file to identify the Tameka Sapp Reading Coach/Math Advisory End Date: 05/2020 number of students that have taken the ACT/SAT/PERT/state assessment Frequency: Monthly
+Fidelity of Implementation What Who When Monitoring Activity Students registered for ACT/SAT/DEDT/State Start Date: 09/19 Students registered for ACT/SAT/PERT/State exams for each administration; Curriculum Tameka Sapp Reading Coach/Math Advisory End Date: 05/20 taught once per week in every class. , Frequency: Monthly Effective ness of Implementat ion Monitoring Activity Every student in the school has attempted the ACT/SAT/PERT at least one time; Tameka Sapp Reading Coach/Math Advisory Start Date: 09/21 Assessment testing percentage metric met End Date: 05/22 for Lone Star; Every student has a post- secondary plan; , Frequency: Monthly Evaluation of Progres ss towards Goal and Annual Targets What Who When Monitoring Activity Start Date: 09/2021 Utilization of school data file to identify the Tameka Sapp End Date: 05/2022 number of students that have taken the ACT/SAT/PERT/state assessment Reading Coach/Math Advisory Frequency: Monthly

-Our goal for the 2019-2020 school year is to use effective instructio increase student achievement across core curriculum and assessment ooted in research to For each data indicator identified below, establish targets (i.e., "SM successfully reaching the strategic goal; use percent OR percentile be accomplished by Indicator(s) identified for improvement through the needs 201 9-20 Targets assessment conducted in Step Zero Percent Percentile From a baseline of 45 average days to earn a credit to 30 days Increase the average credits earned per enrollment from a baseline of 2% 3%
+Our goal for the 2021-2022 school year is to use effective instructional strategies rooted in research to increase student achievement across core curriculum and assessment (Vital 4)

+For each data indicator identified below, establish targets (i.e., "SMART goals") to be accomplished by successfully reaching the strategic goal; use percent OR percentile.

+Indicator(s) identified for improvement through the needs 2021-2022Targets assessment conducted in Step Zero Percent Percentile From a baseline of 45 average days to earn a credit to 30 days 70% Increase the average credits earned per enrollment from a baseline of 2% 5%

 Barriers to Goal 4 Resources to Support the Goal 1.
 Students need support to process higher order thinking questions and active reading and writing strategies.
-Establishments of PLC's to support the goal 2.
+Establishments of PLC's to support the goal, Implementation of Achieve 3000 2.
 ELL, speak a different language at home from the language of instruction Provide supportive learning strategies 3.
-Learning characteristics that result from students with disabilities that make learning mathematics and reading difficult Provide push-in/pull-out support of ESE Specialist Strategies to Reduce or Eliminate Barrier Bucket 1 Rationale 1.
-Guide teachers into preparing scaffold lessons that include DI groupings based on data.
+Learning characteristics that result from students with disabilities that make learning mathematics and reading difficult Provide push-in/pull-out support of ESE Specialist Strategies to Reduce or Eliminate Barrier Bucket 1 Rationale Guide teachers into preparing scaffold lessons that include DI groupings based on data.
 The use of cueing or prompting, questioning, modeling, telling, or discussing.
 The teacher uses these techniques as warranted and adjusts them to meet the students' needs.

 2. Fully implement and support the reading interventionist Increased push-ins/pull-outs will help build the schedule strategies needed to increase reading comprehension 3.
 Provide students with a supportive learning environment Extensive research has demonstrated that it takes ELLs that provides consistent progress monitoring and support for longer than their non-ELL peers to become proficient ELL students in academic language Prioritized Strategy for Barrier Bucket 1 1.
 Provide remedial support as early as possible 2.
-Identify low performers and design a tailored policy strategy

-3. Create demanding and supportive learning environments at school
+Identify low performers and design a tailored policy strategy 3.
+Create demanding and supportive learning environments at s chool

-Action Step 1 for Strategy 1 What Develop sample questions using question stems that will be modeled and discussed during common planning for the effective implementation during instruction Who Chandra Wash ington When Start Date: 0 Start Date: October 2019 End Date: On-going Frequency: Monthly Evidence Meeting Agendas Meeting Sign in Sheets Coaching Calendar Observation Notes PD Item x Yes □No Facilitator: Math/Reading Teachers and support staff of Lone Star HSParticipants: All Administration TA Item □ Yes x No Developer: Audience: : Budget Item □ Yes x No Funding Source: N/A Amount Needed: N/A leeded: N/A
+Action Step 1 for Strategy 1 What Develop sample questions using question stems that will be modeled and discussed during common planning for the effective implementation during instruction Who Chandra Wash ington When Start Date: October 2021 End Date: On-going Frequency: Monthly Evidence Meeting Agendas Meeting Sign in Sheets Coaching Calendar Observation Notes PD Item x Yes □ No Facilitator: Math/Reading Teachers and support staff of Lone Star MycroSchool Participants: All Administration TA Item ☐ Yes x No Developer: Audience: Budget Item ☐ Yes x No Funding Source: N/A Amount Needed: N/A